JetBrains/guide/CODE_OF_CONDUCT.md

 ## How to report issues

-If someone is acting inappropriately or violating this Code of Conduct in any shape or form, and they are not receptive to your feedback or you prefer not to confront them, please reach out to JetBrains via <codeofconduct@jetbrains.com>
+If someone is acting inappropriately or violating this Code of Conduct in any shape or form, and they are not receptive to your feedback, or you prefer not to confront them, please reach out to JetBrains via <codeofconduct@jetbrains.com>

 ## Consequences of Unacceptable Behaviour